NVentimiglia/DotNetCoreUnity3d/README.md

 - Restore packages
   - nugget is a package / dependency repository.
 Like a free asset store.

-> *PROTIP* Update-Package -reinstall will re-reference all dlls if shit breaks from moving shit

 Run the app, you now have a web server running.

 ## 2) Configuration